The Earthquake Memorial

 A place to reflect and remember

+The earthquakes in Canterbury affected many people, locally, nationally and internationally.
 185 people died in Christchurch as a result of the 22 February 2011 earthquake, and many others were seriously injured.
-The Earthquake Memorial will honour all those affected, and form part of the ongoing Christchurch recovery.
+As a national memorial, the Canterbury Earthquake Memorial will honour all those affected, and form part of the greater Christchurch recovery.

 Do it right together

-The design and placement of the Earthquake Memorial must be done properly.
-The earthquakes profoundly affected many people and cultures within New Zealand: nearly every person in the greater Christchurch region has an earthquake story and we all tell them in different ways.
+The design and placement of the Canterbury Earthquake Memorial will be done properly and with care.
+The earthquakes profoundly affected many people and cultures within New Zealand and internationally.
+Most people in the greater Christchurch region have an earthquake story which reflect the wide variety of experiences.

-A community consultation process is being undertaken as part of the Memorial’s development, to ensure that the voices and ideas of the affected families and the community are captured in the design process.
+Community consultation as part of the Memorial’s development will ensure that the voices and ideas of the affected families, the first responders and rescue teams, and the wider community are captured in the design process.

 - will be a place where anyone who wishes can spend time in reflection and remembrance

-- will be constructed in the central city at a site yet to be identified
+- will be constructed on a central city site

-- the advice of affected families and the community will be sought to ensure the Memorial properly reflects the city’s collective earthquake stories
+- design brief will recognise feedback from affected families to ensure the Memorial properly reflects the city’s collective earthquake stories

-- the Earthquake Memorial will be developed jointly by the Ministry for Culture and Heritage, the Christchurch City Council and Te Rūnanga o Ngāi Tahu
+- project will be led by CERA working closely with the Ministry for Culture and Heritage, Christchurch City Council and Te Rūnanga o Ngāi Tahu.